AnuradhaVIyer/kube-matrix-2/docs/DEVELOPER_GUIDE.md

 # **Or apply a single file:**

+`kubectl apply -f namespace.yaml`
+`kubectl apply -f backend-deployment.yaml`
+`kubectl apply -f backend-service.yaml`
 `kubectl apply -f frontend-deployment.yaml`
 `kubectl apply -f frontend-service.yaml`
-`kubectl apply -f backend-deployment.yaml`
-`kubectl apply -f backend-service.yaml`

----

-# **🔁 If you modify a file later**

-Just reapply:

-`kubectl apply -f backend-deployment.yaml`
+`kubectl apply -f ingress.yaml`

-No need to delete anything.

----

-# **❌ If you want to delete all resources**

-Careful — but this works:

-`kubectl delete -f .`

-Or delete specific ones:

-`kubectl delete -f frontend-deployment.yaml`
+# **Or Run Github Actions:**
+Go to book-review repo actions and select *Build and Push Images* and select *Run Workflow*.
+This will build the Docker images and push it to AWS ECR repos.

+Next select *Deploy to EKS*.
+This will deploy the application to AWS EKS cluster.
 ---
 # **⭐ Check if everything is running**

 ### **Pods:**